PublicGeyserConnect/MinecraftStatusBot/README.md

 # MinecraftStatusBot

-The is a Discord bot written in Java.
 The purpose of this bot is to provide a means within Discord to allow visibility of a Minecraft server status to users.

 This bot supports the following:
 - Pinging any address for server information.
 - Saving servers for quick reference.
 - Specifying a custom image for the server imbeds.
-- Displays a regularly updated message embed with the user selected server info.
+- Displaying a regularly updated message embed with the user selected server info.
-- Displays a regularly updated message embed with the list of players on a specified server (if supported by server).
+- Displaying a regularly updated message embed with the list of players on a specified server (if supported by server).
-- Can notify a specified role to alert of a server being offline.
+- Notifying a specified role to alert of a server being offline.

+## How to add to your Discord
 If you wish to invite the publicly available bot instance, use the following link:

 https://discord.com/api/oauth2/authorize?client_id=1125537355734978561&permissions=1084480288832&scope=bot

-There is also a simple support Discord:
+## Community and support
+We have a community Discord server available at the link:

 https://discord.gg/rFWgQxcV

+## Configuring and using the bot in your Discord.
 The following commands are available:

 `/ping`